Gambia Birdwatching Tour by Birding Specialists

-This 11-day birding tour will take you to the Gambia.
+This 11-day Gambia Bird Watching tour will take you to the Gambia.
 This tiny, friendly West African gem has long been a favourite with birders, and with good reason.
 As the gleaming Gambia River bends gently inland to form its welcoming ‘grin’, it provides access to teeming habitats ranging from coastal creeks to mangrove swamps to freshwater lakes, with species-rich Sahelian scrubland in between.

 This small, accessible country embraces the shores of the languid Gambia River, which flows through its very heart before emptying into the Atlantic Ocean.
 Extensive protected areas interspersed with low-key traditional agriculture make for a welcoming wildlife haven, rich in eye-poppingly colourful flora and fauna.